Upper Ramification Groups for Arbitrary Valuation Rings: Log smooth extensions of Henselian valuation rings

-{\bf Claim 1}. $\sM$ dominates $\sV_i$ for $i=1, 2$.
+{\bf Claim 2}. $\sM$ dominates $\sV_i$ for $i=1, 2$.

-Proof of Claim 1: We consider the case of $\sV_1$.
+{\it Proof of Claim 2:} We consider the case of $\sV_1$.
 Let $x\in \sM^\times\cap \sV_1$.
 Then $xv_1v_2=1$ for some $v_i\in \sV_i$.
 Going to $\La/\La_1$, we see that the image of $v_2$ in $\La/\La_1$ is $1$.
 Hence, the image of $v_2$ in $\La_2/\La_0\cong \La/\La_1$ is $1$, and $v_2\in \sV_1\cap \La_0=\sV_0$ by Lemma \ref{val3}.
-This shows $v_1v_2\in \sV_1$ and hence, $x\in \sV_1^\times$.\\
+This shows $v_1v_2\in \sV_1$, and hence, $x\in \sV_1^\times$.\\

-By Lemma \ref{val2}, there is a valuative submonoid $\sV$ of $\La$ which dominates $\sM$.
-By Claim 1, $\sV$ dominates $\sV_1$ and $\sV_2$.
+By Lemma \ref{val2}, there is a valuative monoid $\sV$ for $\La$ which dominates $\sM$.
+By Claim 2, $\sV$ dominates $\sV_1$ and $\sV_2$.
 Let $A'$ be the log smooth extension of $A$ of rational type associated to $(\La, \sV)$. \end{pf}

-\begin{prop} Let $A'/A$ be a log smooth extension of Henselian valuation rings, let $K'$ be the field of fractions of $A'$, let $L$ be a finite separable extension of $K$, let $L'=LK'$, let $B$ be the integral closure of $A$ in $L$, and let $B'$ be the integral closure of $A'$ in $L'$.
+\begin{sbprop} Let $A'/A$ be a log smooth extension of Henselian valuation rings, let $K'$ be the field of fractions of $A'$, let $L$ be a finite separable extension of $K$, let $L'=LK'$, let $B$ be the integral closure of $A$ in $L$, and let $B'$ be the integral closure of $A'$ in $L'$.
 Assume that $\Gamma_A=\Gamma_B$.
 Then $B'$ is generated by $B$ as an $A'$-algebra and $\Gamma_{A'}=\Gamma_{B'}$.
-If furthermore the residue field of $B$ is purely inseparable over the residue field of $A$, the canonical map $B\otimes_A A'\to B'$ is an isomorphism.
+Furthermore, if the residue field of $B$ is purely inseparable over the residue field of $A$, then the canonical map $B\otimes_A A'\to B'$ is an isomorphism.